 It kind of happened pretty naturally.
 The follow up to West of The West was something I had been writing for 18 months to two years.
 I was really searching for something that I would consider a new sound.
 Right smack in the middle of writing that, I broke my neck.
 That really threw everything in my life up in the air.
 A lot of the stuff I had been writing before that felt pretty irrelevant.
 I was prescribed a lot of painkillers and I got back on the road faster than I should have.
 It was a hazy six to twelve months of touring and slowly recovering and not really knowing how much I was going to continue my career because of the injury.

 I was writing a lot and a lot the stuff felt pretty weird and psychedelic.
 A lot of that stuff became what Plunge was.
 It was going further and further away from dance music because of the state of mind I was in.
-Near the end of recording those songs, I started to fall in love with dance music all over again, primarily through the lens of French Touch and disco house and the concept of sample disco.
-It was exciting to se people DJing that style of music.
+Near the end of recording those songs, I started to fall in love with dance music all over again, primarily through the lens of French touch and disco house and the concept of sample disco.
+It was exciting to see people DJing that style of music.
 It’s ironic talking today with Philippe Zdar dying – he was a huge early influence of mine and really got me into dance music.
 A lot of those French guys, whether it is Daft Punk, Alan Braxe or Fred Falke, they were the reason I got into dance music in the first place.
 About a year ago, I got really excited about that kind of music.

 I have never really been into sampling because I like playing my own instruments.
-But it occurred to me that the best kind of sample for that type of music is nice, slow funky pop music, which is weird sounding filtered stuff and that is exactly what I realized I had made.
+But it occurred to me that the best kind of sample for that type of music is nice, slow funky pop music which is weird sounding filtered stuff.
+That is exactly what I realized I had made.
 I spent a couple of days in the studio sampling myself and turning it into stuff I could DJ.
 I really quickly fell in love with it and started to do that for a few weeks.
 Before I knew it, I had made three or four versions of the Plunge songs and got very excited about what that could mean.
 In some cases, I liked the new versions of the songs a lot more.
 All of this started to come together when I was finally feeling better about my neck.